-I’m sure many of us out there are actually clueless as to what we have gotten ourselves into when we choose a course to study in university.
+I’m sure many of us out there are actually clueless as to what we are getting ourselves into when we choose a course to study in university.
 Don’t worry, you are not the only one and this is absolutely logical.

-We would only to some extent, find out some information about the course we are about to study from reading the various universities brochures, or at most, speak to seniors who are in the course.
-We certainly wouldn’t go all the way out and spend several years researching just to find out more about all the courses available, both in local and in overseas universities just to pick one that we feel is most suitable.
-And yes, feel, not even guaranteed that the course would be the most suitable.
-There is even a term for this – satisficing, meaning a choice made which may not be the most optimal, but sufficient and satisfactory or simply put, a choice that is good enough.
+We would, only to some extent, find out information about the course we are about to study from reading the various universities brochures, or at most, speak to seniors who are in the course.
+We certainly wouldn’t go all the way out and spend several years researching just to find out more about all the courses available, both in local and in overseas universities–just to pick one that we feel is most suitable.
+And yes, feel, there’s no guarantee that the course would be the most suitable.
+There is even a term for this – satisficing, meaning a choice made which may not be the most optimal, but sufficient and satisfactory: simply put, a choice that is good enough.

-Satisficing is an incredibly common and in fact, one of the most rational way to make decisions in our daily lives, which in this case, has inevitably result in us to realise after a few weeks of school that hey, I don’t like what I’m studying now and I really don’t want to waste my time or my youth for that matter, studying something I totally hate.
-When that thought struck, you would have already been stuck in university, in a course that you don’t like, and you feel like you are going nowhere.
+Satisficing is an incredibly common and in fact, one of the most rational ways we make decisions in our daily lives, which in this case, has inevitably resulted in us realising, after a few weeks of school that hey: I don’t like what I’m studying now and I really don’t want to waste my time or my youth for that matter, studying something I totally hate.
+When that thought strikes, you would already be stuck in university in a course you don’t like, feeling like you are going nowhere.

 Photo credits: https://commons.wikimedia.org/wiki/File:US_Navy_070412-N-9604C-001_A_rescue_swimmer_gives_a_thumbs-up_during_the_annual_Naval_Helicopter_Aviation_(NHA)_Symposium_2007_Aircrew_Competition.jpg

-At that point in time, you would be presented with three options:
+At this point in time, you will be presented with three options:

-One, stay on and struggle, studying in-depth something you really detest, because 4 years will be over in a blink of an eye.
-Isn’t that what everyone meant by saying time flies?
+One: stay on and struggle, studying something you really detest in-depth, because 4 years will be over in a blink of an eye.
+Isn’t that what everyone means when saying time flies?

-Three, drop out of school and see where it gets you to, because who says you need a university degree to do something big?
+Three: drop out of school and see where it gets you, because who says you need a university degree to do something big?
 Look at Bill Gates, or a more recent example, Mark Zuckerberg.

-Being ironically an adventurous yet conservative individual, guess which option did I opt for?
-No prizes for the correct answer, but of course I eliminated the extremes, and went for the second option, after much deliberation.
+Being (ironically) an adventurous yet conservative individual, guess which option I opted for?
+No prizes for the correct answer, but of course I eliminated the extremes and went for the second option after much deliberation.

 Having been through it (and survived), don’t worry, you are not alone.
-Let me share my story and through it, you may find some situations rather familiar, like what you are currently going through, or some feelings that you have been feeling, but afraid to make known and let them surface.
+Let me share my story.
+Through it, you may find some situations rather familiar, like what you are currently going through, or some feelings that you have been feeling but are afraid to make known and let them surface.

 Photo credits: https://commons.wikimedia.org/wiki/File:Hiding.1.jpg